 The PCP is committed to safeguarding and promoting the welfare of children.
 All trainees are subject to appropriate pre-selection checks, including obtaining and considering Disclosure and Barring Service (DBS) criminal records checks and children’s barred list information.
 All entrants are required to sign a declaration that they have not previously been excluded from teaching or working with children.
 Applicants who have spent time living or working overseas may be required to provide additional evidence of good conduct.

-The PCP is committed to the inclusion of all eligible participants, regardless of gender, age, disability, ethnicity, nationality or religious beliefs.
+The PCP is committed to the inclusion of all eligible participants, regardless of gender, age, disability, ethnicity, sexual orientation, nationality or religious beliefs.
 Although the majority of schools in the partnership are Catholic and candidates should feel comfortable working in a faith-based setting, candidates do not need to be from a Catholic background.[/vc_column_text][/vc_column][/vc_row]